jkvi/main/README.md

 # Hello, I'm Kai
 <a href="https://linkedin.com/in/johnkaiservillena"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Hi!
+I’m Kai, a software engineer and IT enthusiast passionate about building efficient, creative solutions.
+I specialize in software development and love exploring the latest in tech.
+When I’m not coding, you’ll probably find me working out, playing video games, enjoying nature, or geeking out over Japanese cars.

 ## Objective
-My career journey has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My career journey has led me to develop a passion for Software Engineering, and I am now eager to transition into this field.

 ## Skills
 | Skill                                         | Associated Project         |